ANCPLabOldenburg/ancpbids_documentation/book/query.md

 ````

-* **If you want to check which entities exist in your dataset**: you can use the following function to receive a dictionary with all entities in the dataset and its respective values.
+If you want to check which entities exist in your dataset, you can use the following function to receive a dictionary with all entities in the dataset and its respective values.

 ````{tab-set}